← Back to 漢書

 祿 使

 Liu Fu belonged to the Hejian royal lineage.
 A filial-incorrupt nomination made him magistrate of Xiangben.
 A policy memorial won him an audience and a jump to grandee remonstrant.
-Chengdi meant to raise Zhao Feiyan to empress and first titled her father a marquis.
-Liu Fu wrote: Heaven's favor shows first in omens— —Heaven's anger shows first in disasters; that is how the spirits speak.
+It happened that Emperor Cheng wished to establish Honorable Lady Zhao as empress and first issued an edict enfeoffing her father Lin as a full marquis.
+Fu submitted a memorial saying, "I have heard that what Heaven favors it first endows with talismanic omens; —Heaven's anger shows first in disasters; that is how the spirits speak.
 Even Wu and Zhou trembled at small omens, he argued—how much more should a childless age fear heaven's warnings.
 He begged the emperor not to make a dancing-girl empress when the altars still lacked an heir.
 Village wisdom says rotten timber cannot be a ridgepole and a lowborn woman cannot mother the realm.
 He said every market knew the match was ill-omened while the court stayed silent.
 He said his clan tie obliged him to speak even at the cost of his life."
 Chengdi jailed him in the harem's secret jail without telling the ministers why.

 16